In this article, we visit Ariel’s Grotto in Fantasyland at Magic Kingdom to meet Ariel in mermaid form.

 Ariel’s Grotto had a posted wait of 40 minutes when I arrived at 6:19 p.m.
 Since it’s relatively dark inside the queue, it’s hard to tell, but there were at least 20 groups of guests ahead of us.

-In addition to these guests, anyone using a Lightning Lane could go ahead of us while we waited.
-Of course, you can’t see this happening, given the separate lines.
+In addition to the guests ahead of us, anyone using a Lightning Lane was given priority while we waited.
+Since the standby and Lightning Lane queues are separate, you cannot see these other guests going ahead.
 But if the line’s not moving, that’s probably why.

-Here we have Ariel sitting on her clamshell, waiting to meet guests.
+We met Ariel at 6:49 p.m.
+Therefore, it ended up being a 30-minute wait.
+Ariel was sitting on a clamshell, waiting to greet us.
 She loves to talk about her friends Flounder, Sebastian, and Scuttle.
 Or you could always ask her about Prince Eric.

 Other conversation topics for this meet-and-greet include thing-a-ma-bobs (she has twenty!) or what she uses to brush her hair.
 It’s a dinglehopper.